ohall/sleeper-service/README.md

 # sleeper-service
-Sleeper service is an LLM agent that exposes an HTTP API and a Slack Bot.
+Sleeper service is an LLM agent designed to help help around the house.
+It talks to the kids, generates grocery lists, and does other chores.

 ## Dev Local Setup